 The short answer is yes!
 You can follow a plant-based low FODMAP diet!
 But, because many plant-based sources of protein (like beans, nuts, seeds, and some soy products) are high FODMAP, it can get a little tricky!

-A FODMAP-trained dietitian will help you find high-quality sources of low FODMAP protein and make sure you’re getting enough essential nutrients in your diet to support your age, gender, and current level of physical activity.
+A FODMAP-trained specialist will help you find high-quality sources of low FODMAP protein and make sure you're getting enough essential nutrients in your diet to support your age, gender, and current level of physical activity.

 What does a “plant-based” diet mean?

 First of all, there are a few ways people talk about a “plant-based” or a “plant-focused” diet.
 Let's make sure we're all talking about the same thing before we get started.

 A whole food diet focuses on foods that aren't heavily processed.
 This essentially means the focus is on eating foods as close to their natural form as possible.
 This may include whole fruits and vegetables, whole grains, nuts, seeds, and free-range meats that aren't treated with antibiotics or hormones and excludes foods with processed sugar or additives.

 A whole food diet may or may not also be a plant-based diet.